Ghirensics/ghiro/docs/src/introduction/index.rst

     9DD9 3A61 39A4 A72D 2467  378D AFDA 03A5 81C2 1EE9

-Now you can download the signature for every Ghiro package and appliance from Ghiro website, you can verify it with the following::
+Now you can download the signature for Ghiro package or appliance from Ghiro website, you can verify it with the following::

     $ gpg --verify ghiro-0.2.zip.sig